Last Updated on November 1, 2022 by Christine Kaaloa

 17. Live and Fresh Foods

 Koreans like foods fresh.
 Sometimes, that translates as “alive and still squirming”, like live octopus.
-At Jalgachi fish market restaurants in Busan, when you order sashimi, the sometimes bring the plate with the fish tail still writhing.
-But on tamer notes, this can also mean that shopping for product in the grocery marts, you might have some produce, like potatoes, will fresh dirt on it.
+At Jalgachi fish market restaurants in Busan, when you order sashimi, they sometimes bring the plate with the fish tail still writhing.
+But on tamer notes, this can also mean that shopping for product in grocery marts, you might have some produce, like potatoes, will fresh dirt on it and meat sold at grocery stores, is not always pre-wrapped.

 18. Is there tipping in Korea?